microsoft/semantic-kernel/docs/decisions/005-support-multiple-named-args-in-template-function-calls.md

 Cons:

-* Promotes code that is harder to read
+* Promotes code that is harder to read unless commas can be used (see [Using Commas](#syntax-idea-1-using-commas))
-* Harder to support
+* More complexity to support

 ## Decision Outcome

-Chosen option: "Syntax idea 3: Python/Guidance-Style keyword arguments", because it aligns well with Guidance's syntax and TODO.
+Chosen options: "Syntax idea 3: Python/Guidance-Style keyword arguments", because it aligns well with Guidance's syntax and is the most compatible with YAML.

 Additional decisions: